fahadanwar89/Automation-Paint-Calc/README.md

 ## Test Subject

-This is an automation challenge to test a Paint Calculator written in Python using a localhost url.
+This is an automation project to test a Paint Calculator written in Python using a localhost url.

 ## Libraries and Frameworks